 Walking Tour of Newboro

 Newboro is known as the keystone community of the Rideau; a village surrounded by lakes and a popular vacation destination.
 But it was once the site of one of the most difficult and dangerous tasks undertaken in the building of the Rideau Canal: digging, blasting and excavating the connective channel at the isthmus.
 After that, a village sprang up between the historical communities of North and South Crosby.
-Did you know that Newboro became independent in 1876 as one of Ontario’s smallest incorporated towns!
+Did you know that Newboro became independent in 1876 as one of Ontario’s smallest incorporated towns?

 Walking Tour of Elgin